Illustration showing ISP blocking IPTV — a confused user, Wi-Fi router, and TV screen with a stop sign.

 Legal and ethical considerations — what you must know

-If your IPTV use is for legitimate, licensed content, explain this to your ISP and ask for clarification.
-If content is unlicensed, the safest and lawful route is to stop using it and find legitimate providers.
+If your IPTV use is for legitimate, licensed content, explain the issue to your ISP and ask for clarification.
+If the content is unlicensed, the safest option is to stop using it and move to a trusted provider.

 Real-world examples & trends